 The as-yet unsolved problem of quieting the sonic boom was of course a huge limitation on supersonic air travel, barring supersonic travel over land.

-In June 1963, President John F. Kennedy, the day before announcing that the U.S. would develop an SST, made a to Treasury Secretary C. Douglas Dillon over Pan Am Chairman Juan Trippe’s having jumped the gun by publicly announcing his apparent intention to purchase Concordes.
+In June 1963, President John F. Kennedy, the day before announcing that the U.S. would develop an SST, made a furious phone call to Treasury Secretary C. Douglas Dillon over Pan Am Chairman Juan Trippe’s having jumped the gun by publicly announcing his apparent intention to purchase Concordes.
 Trippe was dissuaded by JFK from pursuing his option in favor of buying American, if the American SST project came to fruition.

-JFK formally declared in favor of the SST in his June 5, 1963, at the U.S. Air Force Academy.
+JFK formally declared in favor of the SST in his June 5, 1963, commencement address at the U.S. Air Force Academy.
 He did so in the context of a broader challenge for military and civil aviation, saying:

 For some of you will travel where no man has ever traveled before.
 Some of you will fly the fastest planes that have ever been built, reach the highest altitudes that man has ever gone to, and lift the heaviest payloads of any aviator in history.… [And] some of you will help develop new planes that spread their wings in flight, detect other planes at an unheard of distance, deliver new weapons with unprecedented accuracy, and survey the ground from incredible heights as a testament to our strong faith in the future of air power and the manned airplane.